pjschinske/TI83x/README.md

 ## Featuring

-- An RGB, 240x320 IPS touchscreen from Newhaven Display
+- A full–color 240x320 IPS touchscreen from Newhaven Display
 - An ESP32 microcontroller
 - A Lithium ion battery, charged via USB-C